Test Separators for Well Testing FAQ

 Once an order is placed, when will the test separator be ready to ship?

-It depends on the model of test separator ordered.
+It depends on the model of well test separator ordered.
 For instance, our Mantis TS-1 (30" x 10' x 1440# psi wp 3-phase) is a standard item; we may have some in stock or a short lead time.
 A larger unit like our Mantis TS-5 (48" x 15' x 1440# psi wp) model will take longer, since we may need to build the separator vessel first, before finishing it as a fully functioning test unit.
 Please discuss your requirements with your Mountain Equipment sales person.